teganbroderick/random_artifact/README.md

 Navigate to http://localhost:3000/ in your browser to view the app.

 #### SMS Feature <br>
 Set up a Twilio account and configure your Twilio number.
-Follow the steps in [this turorial](https://www.twilio.com/blog/2016/04/receive-and-reply-to-sms-in-rails.html) to add your credentials to `credentials.yml.enc` and set up `ngrok`.
-You should now be able to text your Twilio number and recieve artifact information on your phone when the rails server is running.
+Follow the steps in [this tutorial](https://www.twilio.com/blog/2016/04/receive-and-reply-to-sms-in-rails.html) to add your credentials to `credentials.yml.enc` and set up `ngrok`.
+You should now be able to text your Twilio number and receive artifact information on your phone when the rails server is running.

 ## Features
 #### Web Application <br>